OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

      - In New York it is compulsory to wear a mask on crowded street/ shared space, but not empty street, and at all times in an indoor setting where they at not at home, even if social distancing possible
 - *Some examples that could indicate a 4*
      - In Spain it is compulsory to wear a mask outside at all times

+ ### H7 Vaccination policy
+- Geographic coverage needs to be national before this is coded, as we code the lowest common value if there is geographic variation
+- The availability of vaccines is defined here in three ways:
+ - 1. There is a de jure policy to vaccinate a population group
+ - 2. There are enough vaccine doses on order and reasonably expected to be delivered, in order to vaccinate 20% of the target population
+ - 3. There is de facto capacity and evidence that this can be met on the ground
+- Elderly groups are as they are defined locally for the specific country being coded
+- Key workers are broadly defined according to local conditions, and may also be described as essential, frontline, and high risk employees.
+- Broad groups may include a large group of adults, for example those aged 50-65
+- A cost to the individual can also be a partial cost.
+No cost to individual may also include a very small nominal payment
+- Vaccines are defined as having passed Phase 3 clinical trials and approved by the government for use

 ## General Interpretation Guidance